Getting Started

 getIMGT

 Depending on the sequencing technology and the version, we might want to expand the length of our sequence embedding approach.
 The first step in the process is pulling the reference sequences from the ImMunoGeneTics (IMGT) system using getIMGT().
 More information for IMGT can be found at imgt.org.
+Data from IMGT is under a CC BY-NC-ND 4.0 license.
+Please be aware that attribution is required for usage and should not be used to create commercial or derivative work.

 Parameters for getIMGT()